2025

 Day 5: Aberfeldy – Pitlochry, approx. 25 – 50 km

-What would a trip to Scotland be without a visit to a whisky distillery!
-Today you can enjoy a tour of the Dewars Distillery and perhaps even try a sip of the fine drop.
-Afterwards, it's up to you whether to cycle a short route to Pitlochry or stay on your bike a little longer.
-If you choose the longer route, visit the picturesque historic town of Dunkeld, which is idyllically situated directly on the River Tay.
+No trip to Scotland would be complete without a visit to a whisky distillery!
+Today, you’ll have the opportunity to tour the Dewars Distillery, where you can learn about the whisky-making process and perhaps even enjoy a tasting of this fine Scottish spirit.
+Afterward, you can choose whether to cycle a shorter route to Pitlochry or extend your journey.
+If you opt for the longer route, you’ll pass through the picturesque town of Dunkeld, beautifully situated on the banks of the River Tay, offering a charming stop to explore its historic streets and stunning surroundings.

 Cycle path, Pitlochry, Scotland